tearust/tea-docs/What_is_TEA?/Broken_internet_needs_a_fix.md

 >"The DWeb, say proponents, is about giving people a choice: the same services, but decentralised and not creepy.
 It promises control and privacy, and things can’t all of a sudden disappear because someone decides they should."

-If you did not understant what he said back in 2018, you probably totally understand it now.
-Our existing internet is broken, we are trying to fix it.
+If you didn't understand what he said back in 2018, you probably understand it now.
+Our existing internet is broken, and the TEA Project is trying to fix it.

 ![fix the net](https://github.com/tearust/tea-docs/blob/main/res/fix-the-net.png?raw=true)

 # The existing cures and remaining problems
-There are so many new projects released the recent years.
-They fixed parts of the broken internet.
-Such as:
+There have been so many new projects released recently intent on fixing parts of the broken Internet.
+These innovations have included:
-- IPFS provides a peer-2-peer file system which a store files in decentralzied manner.
+- IPFS provides a peer-2-peer file system that stores files in a decentralized manner.
-- Blockchain, especially Blockchain 2.0 (since ETH), provides a world computer that smart contracts can run in decentralized manner.
+- Blockchain, especially the Blockchain 2.0 era ushered in by Ethereum, provides a world computer where smart contracts can run in a decentralized manner.
-- Trusted computing lets us to trust an originally untrusted node to access sensitive information by doing remote attestation.
+- Trusted computing allows an originally untrusted node to become trusted through remote attestation.
+This elevated node is now trustable to store and transmit sensitive information.
-- WebAssembly expend beyond the boundary of web browsers.
+- WebAssembly has expanded beyond the boundary of web browsers.
 It can run on servers under a securely designed runtime.

-Each of them fixed a specific problem, and made a huge improvement towards a full featured dApp platform.
-However, each of them also contains unsolved problems blocking dApp becoming practical.
+Each of them fixed a specific problem and made huge strides towards a full-featured dApp platform.
+However, each of them also contains unsolved problems making dApps impractical on their platforms.
-- File System is a necessary pre-condition to build a world computer above, but not enough.
-Code is just a common type of data if not executed in CPU.
+- A file system is a necessary pre-condition for building a world computer, but it's not enough.
+Code is just a common type of data if it's not being executed in a CPU.
-- Smart contracts nowaday cannot run complex algorithm.
-It is either super slow or expensive.
-Still far from what we can do today with cloud computing.
-A layer-2 solution needs to offload the computation tasks as long as they can provide similar trust level as blockchain does.
+- Smart contracts currently cannot run complex algorithms.
+Attempts to do so have shown smart contracts to be too slow or too expensive as they lack the processing power of modern cloud computers.
+A layer-2 solution would be needed to offload the computation tasks as long as it could provide a similar trust level as the layer-1 blockchain.
-- Trusted computing have been around for so many years, but the boundary of single metal box limited its expending.
-It needs to extend with blockchain and other new technologies and beyond.
+- Trusted computing has been around for many years, but the limiting paradigm of **one-computer** = **one-metal-box** has set a hard boundary restraining its expansion.
+It needs the help of blockchain and other emerging technologies to expand beyond its current barriers.
-- WebAssembly is still at its early stage.
-It needs practical use cases to get popular.
+- WebAssembly is still in its early stages.
+It needs practical use cases to become more popular.

-# TEA, thinking differently
+# TEA Project: thinking differently

-To build a dApp platform, it is impossible to use a single layer of tools.
-Combine all the latest technologies together, we can probably solve the problems and fix the internet.

-Please keep reading Next Page (TODO) about how TEA project glues them together into a pure dApp platform: the T-rust
+It is impossible to use a single layer of tools to build a dApp platform.
+Combining all the latest technologies together, we can probably solve the various problems and fix the Internet.
+The TEA Project [[How_TEA_fix_internet|glues them together]] into a pure dApp platform.